 Gwinnett County Superior Court Lawyer

 What Can the Gwinnett County Superior Court Clerk Help You with?

 Clerk of Court is an elected position serving the Superior, State, and Magistrate Courts.
-The Clerk and Deputy Clerks are custodians over the land and residential or commercial property records of the county, in addition to the civil and criminal files and records in the courts served.
+The Clerk and Deputy Clerks are custodians over the county’s land and residential or commercial property records, in addition to the civil and criminal files and documents in the courts served.

-The Clerk of Courts can help if you, for example, want to inquire about warrants and if you have a warrant in Gwinnett County.
-Going over their archives can be useful in this inquiry because any arrest order must go through various courts.
-They can also help with any procedures or details, like which courtroom to appear in, documents you have to bring, etc.
+The Clerk of Courts can help if you, for example, want to inquire about warrants and have a warranty in Gwinnett County.
+Going over their archives can be helpful in this inquiry because any arrest order must go through various courts.
+They can also help with procedures or details, like which courtroom to appear in, documents you must bring, etc.